Debunked: 5 Myths about Floor HeatingDevex Systems

 Answer: Heating timber floors is usually not a problem.
 Most floor surfaces can have under floor heating though some surfaces, such as timber floors, may have to have the heating level limited to comply with your flooring manufacturer’s specifications and ensure that the floor is not adversely affected.
 When properly temperature controlled through floor and air sensing, a well-insulated room will provide an effective heating system.

-Answer: Air conditioning is often drying, can irritate and stirs up dusts.
-There are also higher heat losses with air conditioning, which means a higher energy requirement, and the environment it creates is less natural and oppressive.
+Answer: Air duct heating is often drying, can irritate and stirs up dusts.
+There are also higher heat losses, which means a higher energy requirement, and the environment it creates is less natural and oppressive.
 One of the great advantages of floor heating, in bathrooms for example, is that heat is not lost in the exhaust air, as seen with conventional convection heating systems.
-Floor heating provides a comfortable level of heating from below and is hidden from view so it considerably reduces the amount of traveling dust particles that are usually stirred up by air conditioning systems.
+Floor heating provides a comfortable level of heating from below and is hidden from view so it considerably reduces the amount of travelling dust particles that are usually stirred up by air duct heating systems.
 This is a great relief to allergy and asthma sufferers.
 Floor heating is based on the science of radiant heat where it heats people and objects, not the air.
-Air conditioning systems on the other hand are based on convection heating which warm and circulate the air in a room.
+Air duct heating systems on the other hand are based on convection heating which warm and circulate the air in a room.

 MYTH: Anyone can install hydronic heating

 Answer: There are many traps for the unwary when it comes to installing hydronic floor heating.
 It is easy to install but experience with a clear understanding of this system is vitally important to ensure that the installation will operate efficiently and quietly with minimal maintenance requirements and so that it will meet the customer requirements with appropriate flexibility as seasons or even home owners change.